Feeling Alone in Your Marriage? Dating with Bipolar & Finding Hope in the UK

 Healing is possible.
-It takes understanding, clear boundaries, practical strategies, and faith.
+With understanding, healthy boundaries, practical support, and faith, connection can be rebuilt.

 How Bipolar Disorder Affects Relationships

-Bipolar disorder impacts emotions, energy, and communication.
-One day, your partner may feel loving and engaged.
-The next day, they may withdraw, seem irritable, or shut down emotionally.
+One day your partner may feel warm, affectionate, and engaged.
+The next, they may withdraw, feel irritable, or shut down completely.

 Bipolar Disorder and Marriage: When Love Feels Uneven